jchtaniegra17/axioflow-terms/README.md

 ## 6. Intellectual Property

-All content, design, code, and branding in AxioFlow Suite are the property of AxioFlow Suite and are protected by applicable intellectual property laws.
+All content, design, code, and branding in AxioFlow Business are the property of AxioFlow Business and are protected by applicable intellectual property laws.
 You are granted a limited, non-exclusive, non-transferable license to use the App for personal or business management purposes.

 ## 7. Disclaimer of Warranties